Alauli Assembly constituency

-Alauli Assembly constituency is an assembly constituency in Khagaria district in the Indian state of Bihar.
-The seat is reserved for scheduled castes.
+Alauli is an assembly constituency in Khagaria district in the Indian state of Bihar.
+The seat is reserved for scheduled castes and previously has been part of Munger subdivision after independence.
+Alauli is a Nagar Panchayat from December 2020.
+There are 12 wards in Alauli Nagar Panchayat.
+Jayanti Shekhar became the first chairman of this town.
+Chini Lal Mandal became the first deputy chairman of this town.

 Overview

 The constituency comprises the Alauli community development blocks Baraiy, Rani Larhi, Goriyami, Haripur, Roun, Saharbanni, Bhikharighat, Bahadurpur, Budhaura, Sonihar, Sumbha, Sakar-Pura, Belasimri, Olapur Gangour, Tetarabad, Jalkoura, Janhagira and Dhusmuri Bishanpur gram panchayats of Khagaria CD Block.

 Alauli Assembly constituency is part of No. 25 Khagaria (Lok Sabha constituency).